alexanderafrica365/format_etask/README.md

 | Grade items sorting      | `latest`, `oldest`, `inherit` | `latest` (new activities first)           |
 | Placement                | `above`, `below`              | `above` (above the course topics)         |

-### Documentation
+## Documentation

 You can find fully specified user documentation on the [plugin page](https://moodle.org/plugins/format_etask).

-### Contributing

-For contributing details and reporting issues, please see [contribution guidelines](CONTRIBUTING.md).

-### Common problems
+## Common problems

+### Teachers can access groups of which they are not a member

+Non-editing teachers do not have the capability `moodle/site:accessallgroups` and so cannot by default access groups of which they are not a member.
+The teachers have this capability allowed by default, but you can disallow it for this role manually in `Site administration`/`Users`/`Permissions`/`Define roles`.
+Edit the `Teacher` role and into the `Filter` type `moodle/site:accessallgroups`.
+You can see `Access all groups` is allowed so uncheck the checkbox for disallowing and click the `Save changes` button.

-#### Incorrect colors of graded items using scales
+### Incorrect colors of graded items using scales

 If you are using scales, and the colors of graded items are not correct, maybe you have incorrectly defined scales.
 It is necessary to define them ascending (from the worst to the best), e.g. `No`, `Yes` or `F`, `D`, `C`, `B`, `A`.

-#### Cannot apply completed status
+### Cannot apply completed status

 Completed status in the grading table is applied automatically.
 To use this feature, you have to enable `completion tracking` in the course settings.
-If you cannot find this option, allow it globally in `Site administration`/`Advanced features`/`Enable completion tracking` first.
+If you cannot find this option, allow it in `Site administration`/`Advanced features`/`Enable completion tracking` first.

+## Contributing

+For contributing details and reporting issues, please see [contribution guidelines](CONTRIBUTING.md).

-### License
+## License

 eTask topics format is a Free Open Source software package available under the [GNU General Public License](LICENSE), designed to help educators create effective online courses based on sound pedagogical principles.